JakubTabor/Unsupervised_Learning/README.md

 * First to take a look at my data distribution i plot my data on graph
 * And next i use IQR tehnique to remove outliers
 * Thanks to the previous graph i know where lie the outliers and i can define fences to exclude the highest and the lowest values

+# Now when my data is in a fine range i can scale it and put into DataFrame